CTZAR/youhub/README.md

 ```

 so use the approach that you prefer.
-If a variable is set in both places, then `Yt.configure` takes precedence.
+If a variable is set in both places, then `Youhub.configure` takes precedence.

-Why you should use Yt…
+Why you should use Youhub…
 ======================

 … and not [youtube_it](https://github.com/kylejginavan/youtube_it)?
 Because youtube_it does not support YouTube API V3, and the YouTube API V2 has
 been [officially deprecated as of March 4, 2014](https://developers.google.com/youtube/2.0/developers_guide_protocol_audience).
-If you need help upgrading your code, check [YOUTUBE_IT.md](https://github.com/Fullscreen/yt/blob/master/YOUTUBE_IT.md),
+If you need help upgrading your code, check [YOUTUBE_IT.md](https://github.com/Fullscreen/youhub/blob/master/YOUTUBE_IT.md),
-a step-by-step comparison between youtube_it and Yt to make upgrade easier.
+a step-by-step comparison between youtube_it and Youhub to make upgrade easier.

 … and not [Google Api Client](https://github.com/google/google-api-ruby-client)?
 Because Google Api Client is poorly coded, poorly documented and adds many
 dependencies, bloating the size of your project.

 … and not your own code?
-Because Yt is fully tested, well documented,
+Because Youhub is fully tested, well documented,
 has few dependencies and helps you forget about the burden of dealing with
 Google API!

 How to test
 ===========

-Yt comes with two different sets of tests:
+Youhub comes with two different sets of tests:

 1. tests in `spec/models`, `spec/collections` and `spec/errors` **do not hit** the YouTube API
 1. tests in `spec/requests` **hit** the YouTube API and require authentication

 The reason why some tests actually hit the YouTube API is because they are
-meant to really integrate Yt with YouTube.
+meant to really integrate Youhub with YouTube.
 YouTube API is not exactly
 *the most reliable* API out there, so we need to make sure that the responses
 match the documentation.